anas-asimi/asimi-anas-portfolio/README.md

 -  Sass
 -  css
 -  Html
-the Design created with Figma by me.
+the UI Design created by me with Figma.
 Hope u like it
-it is live in https://asimianas.netlify.app/
+It is live in https://asimianas.netlify.app/